PrimalNinja/cyborgzoscii/README.md

 ### **We've Been Solving the Wrong Problem**

-For decades, cryptography has been an arms race: build stronger algorithms, use longer keys, hope quantum computers don't break everything overnight.
+For decades, encryption has been an arms race: build stronger algorithms, use longer keys, hope quantum computers don't break everything overnight.

 We've been trying to make unbreakable locks.